drevops/git-artifact/README.md

           --ansi                           Force ANSI output
           --no-ansi                        Disable ANSI output
-      -n, --no-interaction                 Do not ask any interactive question --simulate                       Run in simulated mode (show what would have happened).
-          --progress-delay=PROGRESS-DELAY  Number of seconds before progress bar is displayed in long-running task collections.
-Default: 2s. [default: 2]
-      -D, --define=DEFINE                  Define a configuration item value. (multiple values allowed) -v|vv|vvv, --verbose                 Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+      -n, --no-interaction                 Do not ask any interactive question -v|vv|vvv, --verbose                 Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

     Help: